edgedb/edgedb/docs/edgeql/ddl/objects.rst

     Define a new property for this object type.
 See :eql:stmt:`CREATE PROPERTY` for details.

+:eql:synopsis:`CREATE CONSTRAINT <constraint-name> ...`
+    Define a concrete constraint for this object type.
+See :eql:stmt:`CREATE CONSTRAINT` for details.

 :eql:synopsis:`CREATE INDEX ON <index-expr>`
     Define a new :ref:`index <ref_datamodel_indexes>`
     using *index-expr* for this object type.
 See